persona0220/quartz/content/Confidential Computing/WorldGuard.md

 In both scenarios, a world can run on more than one core at a time.

+### Available scenarios for trusted agent
+A trusted agent, running under *trusted WID*, has a power to change WorldGuard configuration.
+1. Multi-core SoC with Trusted Core: dedicate one core to be the trusted agent.
+2. Multi-core with M-mode Firmware as Trusted Agent: one or more wg-aware cores has the right to use the trusted WID.
+M-mode firmware on any of those cores can change WorldGuard configuration.
+Therefore, extra effort may be required to synchronize the configuration changes among different cores.
+3. Single Core: M-mode firmware is considered the trusted agent.

+## Benefits

+### vs Physical Memory Protection (PMP)
+- PMP access controls are specified independently at each core and access checks are performed at the core.
+When the physical memory map becomes fragmented, the number of PMP entries required may exceed the number actually available, requiring more complex PMP management.
+- WorldGuard access controls are specified at the resources, WorldGuard can provide both **finer granularity** and **better scalability** than PMP.

+### vs MMU
+- MMU also provides isolation between software contexts, under the management of a supervisor or hypervisor.
+- WorldGuard provides a simpler controlling code base than MMU, **reducing the size of TCB**.

+### vs Arm TrustZone
+The biggest different is that TrustZone has only two worlds, one secure world and one non-secure world.
+Typically, the secure world is a slave, intended for support of the non-secure world and only responding to their requests.
+In contrast, WorldGuard can create **unlimited number of worlds**, even for each user application, to support isolation enforced by hardware.

+In TrustZone, the NS bit isolates secure world resources from the non-secure world.
+The WorldGuard's WID is equivalent to the NS bit in that it identifies the running world.
+But it is more scalable because it can represent more than two worlds.
+If the system is built for only two worlds, the WID need only be one bit wide.
+Therefore, WorldGuard can emulate TrustZone TEE architecture by creating two worlds (secure and non-secure) or three worlds (secure, non-secure and monitor).

 ## Isolation of WorldGuard
 ### Vertical isolation
 - Within a world, **privilege modes** isolate user software from supervisory (operating system) software; user (U), supervisor/hypervisor (S), and machine (M) modes